 After the farmer, chemist and manufacturer have had their say, the businessman must take over.
 In 2002, 595 million gallons of wine were sold in the U.S. alone, representing over $20 billion in consumer spending.
 France led the pack with 22% of export volume, with Italy a close 20% behind.

-The bold artists of wine must possess a sensitive nose and palette and balance dozens of time-sensitive factors such as when to harvest, how long to ferment and age, when to bottle.
+The bold artists of wine must possess a sensitive nose and palate and balance dozens of time-sensitive factors such as when to harvest, how long to ferment and age, when to bottle.
 And that's before considering modern manufacturing and marketing requirements, not to mention legal restrictions.

 An art, a science and a business definitely not for the timid.